Coconut oil has been used for millennia as a catch-all health remedy.

 It’s important to take monolaurin at least twice a day, preferably three times a day for best effect!

-I use MCT oil by Now Foods or MCT/Butyrate Liquid by Douglas Labs, and you can mix in smoothies or take on its own.
+I use MCT Wellness Oil Caprylic Acid + Butyrate Liquid.
 Start with 1 teaspoon before jumping to a tablespoon (3 teaspoons = 1 tablespoon) as too much will irritate the gut and may cause loose stools – and sensitivity may vary per individual.

 Similar to MCT oil, taking monolaurin three times a day keeps the antimicrobial properties in your blood for the entire day – and it gives you a steady source of ketones – independent of a ketogenic or low-carbohydrate diet.

 For non-monolaurin immune support, Microbiome Labs has also developed MegaMune for everyday immune support, and MegaViron for more immediate immune support for periods up to 15 days.
-I also use Vitamin ADK Complete and Daily Phyto Balance, and mentioned Zinc Copper Balance and the importance of maintaining zinc levels before you’re sick.
-Their main probiotic focus is spore probiotics with the most popular being Megasporebiotic or Tri-Spore Probiotic + Saccharomyces Boulardii, and I like adding Bifidobacteria like those in BifidoSpectrum Probiotic help support overall immune balance and large intestine microbiome support.
+I also use Vitamin ADK Complete and Phyto Benefits, and mentioned Zinc Copper Balance and the importance of maintaining zinc levels before you’re sick.
+Their main probiotic focus is spore probiotics with the most popular being Megasporebiotic or Tri-Spore Probiotic + Saccharomyces Boulardii, and I like adding Bifidobacteria like those in TrubifidoPRO to help support overall immune balance and large intestine microbiome support.

 Start low and work your way up with monolaurin.
 This is due to the “die-off” or “detox overload” that can be triggered when first killing microbes.

 When you kill microbes, they can flush or release their toxins & cell debris into your blood.
 Your immune system can be sensitive to this release in these early hours & days of supplementation.
 Your liver also needs time to clear out the wastes or insulate them safely.